carlosjdelgadonovaims/3d_network_geofence_cesium_visualization/README.md

 Back in 2019, my friend and colleague Moritz Hildemann and I developed a project for the GIS Applications subject at the Master's Degree in Geospatial Technologies, a project that addresses the challenge of designing air taxi routes in urban environments that are safe, efficient, and minimally disruptive to citizens, while respecting legal and practical constraints in three-dimensional urban airspace.

 ## 🧩 Data inputs and preliminary requirements
 Before starting the development of this specific project, the following datasets, software, and libraries were required.
+Please note that most of the data used as inputs in this project were outputs obtained from the aforementioned paper published at the AGILE 2019 conference.

 ### 📂 Data Requirements